top of page

 When the gastric mucosa is damaged over a long period, some cells may transform into intestinal-like epithelial cells, a condition known as intestinal metaplasia.
 This is a precancerous state, and while it doesn't mean you have cancer, it requires regular monitoring through gastroscopy.

 Intraepithelial neoplasia (previously known as dysplasia) refers to abnormal structural changes in the cells of the gastric mucosa.
-It is classified as either low-grade or high-grade.
 High-grade neoplasia is considered a precancerous lesion and requires immediate treatment, often through endoscopic resection or surgery.

 Treatment Principles: Addressing the Root Cause

-The treatment of chronic gastritis requires a comprehensive approach:
+The treatment of chronic gastritis requires a comprehensive medical approach:

-1. Eradicate H. pylori (Crucial!): The standard treatment is a "quadruple therapy" regimen, which includes a proton pump inhibitor (e.g., omeprazole), two antibiotics, and a bismuth agent, for a course of 10-14 days.
-Eradicating H. pylori can, in some cases, reverse intestinal metaplasia and reduce the risk of cancer.
+• Eradicate H. pylori (Crucial!): The standard treatment is a "quadruple therapy" regimen, which includes a proton pump inhibitor, two antibiotics, and a bismuth agent, for a course of 10-14 days.
+Eradicating H. pylori can, in some cases, reverse intestinal metaplasia.

-2. Protect the Gastric Mucosa: Medications such as teprenone and rebamipide can help repair the stomach lining.
+• Protect the Gastric Mucosa: Specific medications can help repair the stomach lining.

-For international patients seeking treatment, a medical concierge provider can assist in coordinating appointments, managing travel logistics, and ensuring a seamless healthcare experience.
+For international patients seeking these advanced treatments, navigating a foreign healthcare system can be daunting.
+A dedicated medical concierge provider can assist in coordinating fast-tracked appointments, managing travel logistics, and providing medical translation, ensuring a seamless healthcare experience in China.

 Gastroscopy Follow-Up: Keeping Risks in Check